This listing, like the stereo itself (mine and yours), is a work in progress. It used to be on our website, but now resides here on the blog.

 Ch-Ch-Changes at Better Records

-Over the course of the last decade things have changed dramatically for the better.
+Over the course of the last two decades things have changed dramatically for the better.

 We’ve come up with a number of much more sophisticated and advanced cleaning techniques.

 The ruler-flat, super-clean and clear Dynavector 17d replaced the more forgiving, less accurate 20x.

 The EAR 324p we acquired at the beginning of 2007 was a BIG step up over the 834p in terms of resolution and freedom from distortion / coloration.